-In the event that the water level decreases and the low level alarm trip should fail, the RCS level could only be lowered to the pump suction point approximately 2 1/2 feet above the plenum cover plate, which is above the reactor vessel nozzles.
+In the event that the water level decreases and the low level alarm trinshould fail, the RCS level could only be lowered to the pump suction provide the shower the plenum cover plate, which is above the reactor vessel nozzles.
 Adequate decay heat removal capability has been demonstrated for the RCS level lowered to the nozzles (Attachment 1 of Ref.
 2).
 Therefore it can be concluded that adequate decay heat removal capability will be available in the event of failure of level control and low level trip.